1 Overview

 You will need to include several supporting documents with your application.
 Information about what documents you need to include is contained within the form.

-If you have any questions about what supporting documents are needed, please contact us.
+If you have any questions about what supporting documents are needed, contact us.

 Request ordinary watercourse consent (external link)How long it takes